-Nondischargeability Attorney in Los Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, Palo Alto, and San Jose
+Nondischargeability Attorney in Los Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, Palo Alto, San Jose, Santa Barbara, Redding, Oakland, and Long Beach

 A bankruptcy nondischargeability complaint is a lawsuit filed by a creditor in a bankruptcy case asking that a particular debt not be discharged in the bankruptcy.
 Under California law, this means that the debt can follow the debtor for decades.
 If you have been sued for nondischargeability, or seek to file a nondischargeability complaint, contact a skilled bankruptcy attorney to assess your rights.